apletta/Autonomous-Controls-and-Electrical/ROS/ros_commands/README.md

 3. Go onto ros.org and search for your specific command.
 Most commands are explained in a thorough and straight forward way.

+If you learn additional commands, please insert them into the table at the bottom of the specified README.md.